 I tell the truth.

-941 Sean.
+941, Sean.

-Hannity, you gotta keep up the fight.
+Hannity, you got to keep up the fight.

-And the next thing is I hope you're not in trouble for doing all this.
+And the next thing is, I hope you're not in trouble for doing all this.

-I also think it's interesting that just posing a question is now becoming you know, this uh this is like a crime to ask a question.
+I also think it's interesting that just posing a question is now becoming, you know, this.

 And you know what?